 - QOpenGLWidget - A painter can also be opened on a QOpenGLWidget.
 This is provided as a convenience, since technically this is no different than using QOpenGLPaintDevice.

 OpenGL is the most widely adopted graphics API for hardware accelerated and 3D graphics, implemented on all desktop platforms and almost every mobile and embedded platform.
 The Qt library contains a number of classes that help users integrate graphics driven by OpenGL or other graphics API calls into their applications, as well as add-on modules for displaying 3D content.

 - OpenGL in Qt GUI - An overview of how OpenGL integrates with the Qt GUI module.

 - QOpenGLWidget is a widget that allows adding OpenGL scenes into QWidget-based user interfaces.

-- OpenGL and Qt Quick 2.0 - How to integrate OpenGL into a the Qt Quick 2.0 scene graph.
+- OpenGL and Qt Quick 2.0 - How to integrate application-provided graphics commands (OpenGL, Vulkan, Direct3D, etc.) into a Qt Quick scene graph.

 - www.khronos.org/opengl - The official OpenGL pages.

 - Qt Quick 3D - An add-on module that provides a high-level API for creating 3D content or UIs based on Qt Quick.

 - Qt 3D - An add-on module that provides functionality for near-realtime simulation systems with support for 2D and 3D rendering, in both Qt C++ and Qt Quick applications.